Alexey-N-Chernyshov/IU_AST_Bug_Finding/README.md

 # Innopoli_University_AST
-education project for Automated Software Testing
+Education project for Automated Software Testing

 There is a seet of scripts that generates tests and collect coverage for dfects4j (https://github.com/rjust/defects4j).